-Another event that can shift the long-run aggregate supply curve is an increase in the supply of labor, as shown in .
+Another event that can shift the long-run aggregate supply curve is an increase in the supply of labor, as shown in Figure 8.8 "Increase in the Supply of Labor and the Long-Run Aggregate Supply Curve".
 An increased supply of labor could result from immigration, an increase in the population, or increased participation in the labor force by the adult population.
 Increased participation by women in the labor force, for example, has tended to increase the supply curve for labor during the past several decades.

-Figure 8.9 Increase in the Supply of Labor and the Long-Run Aggregate Supply Curve
+Figure 8.8 Increase in the Supply of Labor and the Long-Run Aggregate Supply Curve